halfd0rk/Game-Makers-Wiki/README.md

 # Game Maker's Wiki

-> NOTE: This is a work in progress!
+> <font size="6"NOTE: This is a work in progress!
 Contact [@halfd0rk](https://twitter.com/halfd0rk) if you would like to contribute to this wiki project...
 >
-> This is a [skeleton](skeleton) repository that can be used as a template to bootstrap your wiki using "[remote_theme]()" config
->
->> For documentation, installation guide and demo of git-wiki-theme visit [THIS PAGE]()
+>> For a brief intro on how to submit to our wiki, visit [THIS PAGE]()</font>

 ## Why a wiki?

 This wiki project is composed of 3 main sections:

 - [Public Game Maker Knowledge](https://github.com/Drassil/git-wiki-theme): In this section we document each behavior and component found within The Sandbox Game Maker.
 We provide in-game uses for each and explain each input so you can better understand your games.
+This wiki was created to be a community driven collective knowledge base.

 - [Custom Mechanics](): Here you'll find a series of unique mechanics and how one might recreate them.
 Wiki Collaborators will provide any links to tutorials on the relative articles.